 Of the 131 Consumer Merchandising/Retailing Management degrees granted each year at the Bachelors degree level, men make up 16% percent and women make up 84% percent of the area of study.
 Did you know that Oregon has more students being awarded a degree in Consumer Merchandising/Retailing Management than any other state?
 In fact, Oregon granted 50 degrees last year!
 The average annual income for a graduate with a bachelor's degree in Consumer Merchandising/Retailing Management is $35,825.

-Savannah College of Art and Design, Oregon State University and Syracuse University are three schools well-known for Consumer Merchandising/Retailing Management programs.
-In fact, around 6 Savannah College of Art and Design students are pursuing a Bachelors degree in Consumer Merchandising/Retailing Management.
+Oregon State University, Purdue University-Main Campus and Syracuse University are three schools well-known for Consumer Merchandising/Retailing Management programs.
+In fact, around 50 Oregon State University students are pursuing a Bachelors degree in Consumer Merchandising/Retailing Management.
 Take a look at the college options in the table below.

 The highest paying job for Consumer Merchandising/Retailing Management majors is Marketing Managers.
 But, something else to consider is how much demand there is for specific careers.
 A career that is in high need that a degree in Consumer Merchandising/Retailing Management can prepare you for is Market Research Analysts and Marketing Specialists.